-BRAND NAME: CARDIZEM
+BRAND NAME: CARDIZEM, DILACOR XR

 Muscle contraction is governed by the flow of calcium through what are called "voltage-gated calcium channels."
 When these channels are blocked by drugs, less calcium can flow through the channels.
 This results in a weaker muscle contraction.
 Blood calcium levels are not altered by this blockade.